aws-samples/amazon-mwaa-automating-dag-deployment/README.md

 docker push {account}.dkr.ecr.{region}.amazonaws.com/mwaa-local:2.0.2

 ```
+- Push Postgress image

-- Push Postgres container to ECR.
+  Push Postgres container to ECR.
 This step is to avoid rate limiting errors with anonymous logging.
 If you would like to stick to Postgres image in docker hub, Refer [A few things to know](#a-few-things-to-know)

 ```bash
   docker image pull postgres:10-alpine
 ```
   Search for the image to capture the image ID
 ```bash
   docker image ls | grep "postgres" |  awk '{print $3 }'
 ```
   Create an ECR repo and push the image to your ECR repo. if you are not using ECR, you will have to change the registry info in build/local-runner.py.

 ```bash
   aws ecr create-repository --repository-name mwaa-db --image-tag-mutability IMMUTABLE --image-scanning-configuration scanOnPush=true